R-802/Sorting-Algorithm-Visualizer/README.md

 ## License

 This program is open-source and available under the [MIT License](LICENSE).
 Feel free to use and modify it for your educational or personal projects.

----

-We hope you enjoy using the Sorting Algorithm Visualizer to explore and learn about various sorting algorithms in a visual and interactive way.
-If you have any questions or feedback, please don't hesitate to reach out to us.
-Happy sorting!